 Interaction With The Problem Of Divine Hiddenness

 God has revealed Himself to us.
 He has given to us special revelation (Luke 16:29-31).
 He has revealed Himself to us through creation (Romans 1:20).
 He has revealed Himself to us through the person of Jesus Christ (Hebrews 1:1-3).
 He speaks to us daily through the Holy Scriptures.
-God has spoken to man in various ways.
+God has already spoken to man in various ways.

 If miracles happened on a regular basis, then they would cease to be miraculous.
 They could no longer be used for the specific purposes that God ordains.
 Miracles would be ordinary events, just like driving or washing the dishes.
 They would no longer stand out to us as different.